AppleGreen Cottage

 If you'd like to use some other material, go ahead and try - just make sure it's skin-friendly.
 Preferably use fabric that can be washed in a hot cycle, and you have a lot of options: cotton, bamboo, double-sided terry cloth, or other natural fibers.

-How to wash Your reusAble Makeup Remover Pads?
+How to Wash Reusable Makeup Remover Pads?

 Simple: toss them in a mesh bag and then into the washer.
 Alternatively, they can be easily hand-washed - rinse after use with soap and water.
 Then either tumble dry or air dry.